beijn/nai22-project4a/NAI-Project/Application Papers/The Piano Inpainting Application.md

 ## Motivation
 - [[Meaningful Human Control|Artistic control]] over #generative models
-- Classic [[Transformer]] in combination with #MIDI is too slow and suffers from limited #long-term-coherence d
+- Classic [[Transformer]] in combination with #MIDI is too slow and suffers from limited #long-term-coherence

 ## Tasks
 - [[Inpainting]] ([[Conditional Generation]]) of slices, specific notes or *specific note-attributes* based on number; variation